Lizzie Malin, MA, LPC-Associate

 September 4th, 2025

 It can be easy to dismiss certain habits as “normal” or “not that bad”—scrolling late into the night, overspending, overeating, or pouring another drink.
 But when these behaviors begin to feel unmanageable, the shame and secrecy can be overwhelming.
-In this post, Lizzie Oekerman, LPC-Associate (supervised by Kerry Williamson, MA, LPC-S, LMFT-S, CST), explores how addiction counseling offers a safe...
+In this post, Lizzie Malin, LPC-Associate (supervised by Kerry Williamson, MA, LPC-S, LMFT-S, CST), explores how addiction counseling offers a safe, n...

 Saving Your Marriage Before It Starts: Start Your Journey as a Couple